 Alexander Gray is Principal and Co-Founder of Alexander Gray Associates, a contemporary art gallery based in New York focused on artists who emerged in the 1960s, 1970s, and 1980s.
 Prior to establishing the Gallery, Gray held numerous leadership positions in the arts, including Artadia: The Fund for Art and Dialogue; Artpace, San Antonio; Art Matters Foundation; the National Campaign for Freedom of Expression; Visual AIDS; and the Museum of Modern Art, New York.
 Gray is a trustee of the Archipenko Foundation and Artpace San Antonio.

-Gund currently serves on several boards including Art Matters and The George Gund Foundation.
+In addition to Art Matters, Gund currently serves on the boards of Art for Justice, Baldwin for the Arts, and is the Chair of The George Gund Foundation.
 She co-founded the Third Wave Foundation which supports young women and transgender youth, and DIVA TV, an affinity group of ACT UP/NY.
-She was the founding director of BENT TV, the video workshop for gay, lesbian, bisexual, and transgender youth.
-She was on the founding boards of Bard Early Colleges, Iris House, Working Films, Reality Dance Company and The Sister Fund and has also served for MediaRights.org, The Robeson Fund of the Funding Exchange, The Vera List Center for Art and Politics at the New School, and the Astraea Foundation.
-She lives in NYC with her four children.
+She was the founding director of BENT TV, the video workshop for LGBT youth.
+She was on the founding boards of Bard Early Colleges, Iris House, Working Films, Reality Dance Company, and The Sister Fund and has also served for MediaRights.org, The Robeson Fund of the Funding Exchange, The Vera List Center for Art and Politics at the New School, and the Astraea Foundation.
+An alumnus of Brown University and the Whitney Independent Study Program, she lives in NYC with her four children.

 Rujeko Hockley is Assistant Curator of Contemporary Art at the Brooklyn Museum.
 She joined the Museum in 2012 and has since worked on exhibitions including LaToya Ruby Frazier: A Haunted Capital (2013), The Bruce High Quality Foundation: Ode to Joy, 2001-2013 (2013), Unfolding Tales: Selections from the Collection (2013, 2014) (Co-curator), Crossing Brooklyn: Art from Bushwick, Bed-Stuy, and Beyond (2014) (Co-curator), Kehinde Wiley: A New Republic (2015), I See Myself in You: Selections from the Collection (2015) (Co-curator), and Kara Walker: African Boy Attendant Curio (Bananas) (2015) (Curator).
 Previously, she worked as Curatorial Assistant at The Studio Museum in Harlem (2005-07).
 She received her B.A. from Columbia University in Art History and is a Ph.D.
 Candidate in Art History, Theory, and Criticism in the Visual Arts Department at the University of California, San Diego.